AzureCosmosDB/scenario-based-labs/IoT/README.md

 ## Deployment

-There are two separate deployments of this scenario: a hands-on lab, and a demo.
+There are two separate deployments of this scenario: a **hands-on lab**, and a **demo** deployment.
 Each deployment results in the same final set of deployed Azure resources.

+### Hands-on Lab

-The hands-on lab deployment starts will a minimal set of automated Azure resource deployments.
-Learners will then complete several hands-on exercises to complete the lab.
-To go through the hands-on lab, please follow the steps in order as laid out in the [Lab steps table of contents](./docs-lab/README.md).
+The hands-on lab starts with a minimal set of automated Azure resource deployments.
+Learners will then step through several hands-on deployment and configuration exercises to complete the overall lab.

+### Demo

 The demo deployment automates all Azure resource deployment steps, with a minimum of manual steps required to complete the overall deployment.
 This deployment results in the complete deployment as quickly as possible to support interactive exploration and demonstrations.

+### Getting Started

-To complete the demo deployment, please follow the steps as laid out in the [Demo steps table of contents](./docs-demo/README.md).
+To go through either the hands-on lab or the demo deployment, please [follow all the steps in order](./docs/README.md).